-Confused and traumatised, Paulette wanders along a riverbank carrying her dead dog, and she ventures deeper into the countryside.
+Confused and traumatised, Paulette wanders along a riverbank carrying her dead dog in her arms, and as she walks she ventures deeper into the countryside.
 She is found by Michel (Georges Poujouly)a slightly older child who is the son of a poor farmer.
-His family take in Paulette and try and care for her.
+His family take in Paulette and they try and care for her.
 Paulette has no concept of death and doesn’t understand what has happened to her parents and dog.
 We see her try to make sense of world without them in it.

 Paulette and Michel develop a strong bond and become inseparable.
 Paulette is obsessed with death and she and Michel try and leave the reality of their world behind.
 They retreat deeper and deeper into their own little world, and they build a graveyard in which to bury the bodies of dead animals (including Paulette’s beloved dog)that they come across.

 The pair steal and make crosses to use as headstones.
-Michel doesn’t fully understand that stealing is wrong, but you can see he sort of knows he shouldn’t be doing it; Paulette on the other hand has no idea that what they are doing is wrong and she doesn’t understand the anger and annoyance of the adults when they discover the children are to blame.
+Michel doesn’t fully understand that stealing is wrong, but you can see he sort of knows he shouldn’t be doing it; Paulette on the other hand has no idea whatsoever that what they are doing is wrong and she doesn’t understand the anger and annoyance of the adults when they discover the children are to blame.

 I always think this film is telling us that we take life more slowly and feel things more deeply when we are children.
 Quite why we lose that nobody knows, but it is a sad fact of life that we end up becoming hardened and less inclined to see the wonder in our surroundings as we age.